 According to the company, AirFoam is also designed to relieve pressure better than memory foam and, while this is a bold claim, I can say from experience that the AirFoam does relieve pressure quite well!
 Also, we tested the Nolah mattress out with our pressure map and saw no significant pressure on my shoulders and hips.

-Now, the comfort layer is not particularly thick on the Nolah, so it really is a better match for light- and medium-weight side sleepers who want pressure relief for their hips.
-Heavier side sleepers might drive right through the comfort layer and feel their hips press into the support layer of the mattress.
+The Nolah is a great mattress for side sleepers who are light- and medium-weight, but because the comfort layer is not particularly thick, heavier side sleepers might drive right through the comfort layer and feel their hips press into the support layer of the mattress.

 - The Nolah features a more responsive AirFoam foam on top, making it quite easy for people to move around on the mattress.